Improving Random Forests by Smoothing: Introduction

-While recent advances in machine learning have enabled impressive predictive performances in many real-world applications, their underlying methodologies tend not to translate to the small data regime.
-This refers to problems where one is constrained to work with only a small number of training observations, between ten to maximally a few hundred, due to the substantial cost of either real-world experimentation or computer simulation required to obtain individual data points.
-In this regime, effective predictive models need to leverage any assumption that can be made about the underlying regression function $\mu(\bx)=\mathbb E[y \given \bx]$, such as local smoothness, and they need to appropriately quantify the predictive uncertainty $\sigma^2(\bx)=\mathbb V [y-\hat{y} \given \bx]$.
-Standard non-parametric function approximation methods for the small-sample regime are Gaussian processes\cite{williams1995gaussian} and random forests\cite{breiman2001random}.
+\revtext{While recent advances in machine learning, particularly deep learning methods, have enabled impressive predictive performance in many real-world applications, they are not well-suited to the small-data regime.
+This limitation arises primarily because deep neural networks involve a large number of parameters, requiring substantial amounts of training data to be effectively optimised and to achieve good generalisation performance.
+The small-data regime refers to problems where one is constrained to work with only a small number of training observations, typically tens to a few hundred.
+Such constraints arise in various practical scenarios where data acquisition is expensive or time-consuming, including: costly physical experiments (e.g., materials science testing, drug discovery trials), computationally expensive simulations (e.g., climate modelling, computational fluid dynamics), limited availability of rare events (e.g., fault detection in manufacturing, medical diagnosis of rare diseases), and high costs of expert annotation (e.g., specialised medical imaging, geological surveys).} In this regime, effective predictive models need to leverage any assumption that can be made about the underlying regression function $g(\bx)=\mathbb E[y \given \bx]$, such as local smoothness\ifuncertainty, and they need to appropriately quantify the predictive uncertainty $\sigma^2(\bx)=\mathbb V [y-\hat{y} \given \bx]$ \fi.
+Standard non-parametric function approximation methods for the small-sample regime are Gaussian processes~\cite{williams1995gaussian} and random forests~\cite{breiman2001random}.

 Non-parametric machine learning models for function approximation can be characterised by their spatial adaptivity and smoothing capabilities~\cite{friedman1991multivariate,sherman2011spatial,chen2005adaptive}.
 In many problems, the behaviour of the target function can vary significantly across the input space.
-Some regions might be flat; others might contain sharp peaks or valleys.
-Spatial adaptivity refers to the ability of a model to adjust the degree of smoothing locally~\cite{loader2006local}.
+Some regions might be flat; others might contain sharp peaks or valleys (e.g., see Figure~\ref{fig:smoothness_adaptivity}).
+Spatial adaptivity refers to the ability of a model to adjust the degree of smoothing locally~\cite{loader2006local,lee2013locally}.
 This ability allows for the preservation of high-frequency elements of a function while minimising noise and reducing the effects of overfitting in low-frequency areas of the function.
 Therefore, spatial adaptivity is essential for robust performance over various function classes.